cncf/kubernetes-community-days/README.md

 STEP 1: [Submit an issue in GitHub](https://github.com/cncf/kubernetes-community-days/issues/new/choose) using the provided check-list template and we will schedule a kickoff meeting from there, as well as provide you with more resources.

-NOTE: These are the terms within the checklist that are IMPORTANT to abide by.
-There are exceptions to these requirements in some jurisdictions due to applicable laws & regulations.
+IMPORTANT: These are the terms within the checklist that must be abided by.
+Note - There are exceptions to these requirements in some jurisdictions due to applicable laws & regulations.

 ### Terms